-The pituitary gland is a small gland, an ovoid body, similar in size to a pea, also known as a pituitary gland.
-It has a reddish-gray color, measuring about 12 mm in transverse diameter and 8 mm in anteroposterior diameter and weighing approximately 500 mg.
+The pituitary gland is a small gland, an ovoid body, about the size of a pea, also known as the pituitary gland.
+It has a reddish-gray color, measuring about 12 mm in transverse diameter and 8 mm in anteroposterior diameter and weighing approximately 0.5 to 06 g.
 The pituitary is located below the hypothalamus, posterior to the optic chiasm, in a saddle-shaped depression of the sphenoid bone called the pituitary fossa.
-It is topped by the circular saddle diaphragm of the dura mater.
-The pituitary is fixed to the inferior surface of the hypothalamus by a short stem called the infundibulum.
-It has two parts: one anterior, the adenohypophysis, and another posterior, the neurohypophysis.
-The pituitary secretes eight hormones and thus affects almost all body functions.
+It is covered superiorly by the circular saddle diaphragm of the dura mater.
+The pituitary is attached to the lower surface of the hypothalamus by a short rod called the infundibulum.
+It has two parts: an anterior one, the adenohypophysis, and a posterior one, the neurohypophysis.
+The pituitary gland secretes eight hormones and therefore affects almost every function in the body.

-The anterior part of the pituitary, the adenohypophysis, is composed of glandular epithelial tissue and is highly vascular and consists of epithelial cells of varying size and shape, arranged in cords or irregular follicles.
-Synthesizes and releases at least eight important hormones:
+The anterior part of the pituitary, the adenohypophysis, is composed of glandular epithelial tissue and is highly vascular and made up of epithelial cells of varying size and shape, arranged in irregular cords or follicles.
+It synthesizes and releases at least eight important hormones:

-& #8211; Adrenocorticotropin (ACTH), which controls the secretion of some cortical hormones of the adrenal gland;
+– Adrenocorticotropin (ACTH), which controls the secretion of some cortical hormones from the adrenal gland;

-& #8211; Follicle stimulating hormone (FSH), which stimulates estrogen growth and secretion in the ovarian follicles and spermatogenesis in the testes;
+– Follicle Stimulating Hormone (FSH), which stimulates the growth and secretion of estrogens in the ovarian follicles and spermatogenesis in the testes;

-& #8211; Interstitial Cell Hormone (ICSH), which activates androgen secretion through the testis;
+– Interstitial cell hormone (ICSH), which activates androgen secretion through the testis;

-& #8211; Luteinizing Hormone (LH), which induces progesterone secretion by the corpus luteum;
+– Luteinizing Hormone (LH), which induces the secretion of progesterone by the corpus luteum;

-The posterior pituitary lobe is a descending descent of the floor of the diencephalon.
+The posterior lobe of the pituitary is a descending outgrowth of the floor of the diencephalon.
 The posterior portion of the pituitary is composed of nervous tissue and is therefore called the neurohypophysis.
-Synthesizes two hormones:
+It synthesizes two hormones:

-& #8211; Vasidressin (ADH), antidiuretic, which controls the absorption of water through the renal tubules;
+– Vasopressin (ADH), antidiuretic, which controls the absorption of water through the kidney tubules;

-& #8211; Oxytocin, which promotes contraction of the unstriated muscle of the uterus and breast.
+– Oxytocin, which promotes contraction of the non-striated muscle of the uterus and breast.

-The two neurohypophysis hormones are produced in the hypothalamus and transported within the infundibulum (pituitary stem) and stored in the gland until use.
-Nerve impulses to the hypothalamus stimulate the release of neurohypophysis hormones.
+The two neurohypophysis hormones are produced in the hypothalamus and transported inside the infundibulum (pituitary stalk) and stored in the gland until used.
+Nerve impulses to the hypothalamus stimulate the release of hormones from the neurohypophysis.

-The thyroid gland has a brownish-red hue, about 25 g and is highly vascularized.
-It is located in the antero-inferior region of the neck, anterolaterally to the trachea and just below the larynx, at the level between the fifth cervical vertebra and the first thoracic vertebra.
+The thyroid gland is reddish-brown in color, about 25 g and is highly vascularized.
+It is located in the anteroinferior region of the neck, anterolaterally to the trachea and just below the larynx, at the level between the fifth cervical vertebra and the first thoracic vertebra.
 The thyroid has two lobes (right and left) that are connected to each other by a central part called the isthmus of the thyroid gland.
-Each wolf is approximately 5 cm long.
-The gland is surrounded by a connective tissue capsule and contains two types of cells: the follicular cells, located in the thyroid follicles, and the parafolicular cells, located between the follicles.
+Each lobe is approximately 5 cm long.
+The gland is surrounded by a connective tissue capsule and contains two types of cells: the follicular cells, located in the thyroid follicles, and the parafollicular cells, located between the follicles.

 Thyroid Follicle: The thyroid gland is made up of many secretory units called follicles.
 Follicular cells secrete and store two thyroid hormones:

-Of the two thyroid hormones, T3 is probably the primary stimulator of the cell's metabolic rate, with very powerful and immediate action, while T4 is powerful but less rapid.
+Of the two thyroid hormones, T3 is probably the main stimulator of the cell's metabolic rate, with very powerful and immediate action, while T4 is powerful but less rapid.

-& #8211; Calcitonin, which regulates calcium metabolism, mainly supplying bone resorption.
+– Calcitonin, which regulates calcium metabolism, mainly by supplying bone resorption.

-Parathyroid glands are small, yellowish-brown ovoid or lentiform structures weighing about 30 mg and usually lying between the margins of the posterior lobe of the thyroid gland and its capsule.
-There are usually two on each side, upper and lower.
+The parathyroid glands are small ovoid or lentiform, yellowish-brown structures, weighing about 30 mg and usually lying between the margins of the posterior lobe of the thyroid gland and its capsule.
+There are usually two on each side, top and bottom.

-Each parathyroid gland has a thin connective tissue capsule with intraglandular septa, but lacking lobes.
+Each parathyroid gland has a thin connective tissue capsule with intraglandular septa but lacking lobules.

-Parathyroid glands secrete the parathyroid hormone (PTH) which is related to the control of calcium and phosphorus level and distribution.
-PTH acts on three target organs: bones, digestive tract (intestines) and kidneys.
-The overall effect of PTH is increased plasma calcium levels and decreased plasma phosphate levels.
+The parathyroid glands secrete parathyroid hormone (PTH) which is involved in controlling the level and distribution of calcium and phosphorus.
+PTH acts on three target organs: bones, digestive tract (gut) and kidneys.
+The overall effect of PTH is to increase plasma calcium levels and decrease plasma phosphate levels.

-The adrenal glands are small yellowish bodies, flattened anteroposteriorly, they are situated anterior superior to each upper extremity of the kidney.
-Surrounded by connective tissue containing a lot of perinephric fat, they are surrounded by the renal fascia but separated from the kidneys by fibrous tissue.
-Each measures approximately 50 mm vertically, 30 mm transversely and 10 mm in anteroposterior dimension, weighing about 5 g.
+The adrenal glands are small yellowish bodies, flattened anteroposteriorly, situated anterosuperior to each upper end of the kidney.
+Surrounded by connective tissue containing much perinephric fat, they are surrounded by renal fascia, but separated from the kidneys by fibrous tissue.
+Each measures approximately 50 mm vertically, 30 mm transversely and 10 mm in the anteroposterior dimension, weighing approximately 5 g.

-A sectioned adrenal gland reveals a yellow outer cortex forming the main mass and a thin dark red medulla forming about 10% of the gland.
-The medulla is completely enveloped by the cortex except its hilum.
+A sectioned adrenal gland reveals an outer cortex, yellow in color and forming the main mass, and a thin dark red medulla, forming about 10% of the gland.
+The medulla is completely enclosed by the cortex, except at its hilum.

-The adrenal cortex, a thin outer (peripheral) layer, shows three cell zones: the glomerulous (outer), fasciculated (broader) and reticulated (innermost) zones.
+The adrenal cortex, a thin outer (peripheral) layer, shows three cellular zones: the glomerulosa (outermost), fasciculated (wider) and reticulate (innermost) zones.
 The cortex secretes hormones called steroids.

-Glomerular Zone: They produce aldosterone (mineralocorticoid), which plays an important role in regulating blood volume and pressure, and in concentrating the electrolyte balance of the blood.
+Zona Glomerulosa: Produces aldosterone (mineralocorticoid), which plays an important role in regulating blood volume and pressure, and in the concentration of blood electrolyte balance.
 In general, aldosterone retains sodium and water and eliminates potassium.